 - Katherine Hewitt (“Mouldheels”)

 The trial took place in August 1612, with Judge Bromley presiding, accompanied by Judge Altham.
 The Judges were assisted by Lord Gerard and Sir Richard Hoghton.
-The Prosecutor was a former High Sheriff of Lancashire, Roger Nowell of Read Hall, Near Burnley, who had sent the accused for trial, and the Clerk of the Court was Thomas Potts of London.
+The Prosecutor was a former High Sheriff of Lancashire, Roger Nowell of Read Hall, near Burnley, who had sent the accused for trial, and the Clerk of the Court was Thomas Potts of London.

 The prisoners were not allowed to have defence counsel to plead for them, nor could they call any witnesses to speak on their behalf.

 In addition to the ten defendants from the Pendle locality, the so-called Samlesbury Witches – John Ramsden, Elizabeth Astley, Isabel Southgraves, Lawrence Haye, Jane Southworth, Jennet Brierly and Ellen Brierly – along with Isobel Robey from Windle, near St Helens and Margaret Pearson, the Padiham Witch, were also tried.
 Much of the evidence given by prosecution witnesses was inconsistent, based on rumours, idle gossip and false confessions.
-The chief prosecution witness was Jennet Device, granddaughter of “Old Demdike”.
+The chief prosecution witness against the Pendle Witches was Jennet Device, granddaughter of “Old Demdike”.

 At the end of the three-day Assize, a total of 10 people were found guilty of witchcraft, sentenced to death and hanged on the moor above the town.
 They were:

 - Anne Whittle (“Old Chattox”)

 - Ann Redfearn

 - Katherine Hewitt